 What are your personal interests outside of work?

 I enjoy spending time with my family and dog, travel, cycling and (in a previous lifetime) snowboarding.

-"I would like to thank the team that looked after my complex claim always kept me upto date very Professional and polite.
-I would like to thank Mark Ellis, Candice Watson, Laura Rowan, Kirsty Pennock, I would not hesitate in recommending minsterlaw legal services ."
+"I would like to thank the team that looked after my complex claim.
+They always kept me up to date, were very professional and polite.
+I would like to thank Mark Ellis, Candice Watson, Laura Rowan, Kirsty Pennock, I would not hesitate in recommending Minster Law legal services."